UniversalDependencies/docs/_bg/feat/Case.md

 - нея, тя, му, го / _neya, tya, mu, go_ (her.ACC.LONG, she.NOM, him.DAT.SHORT, him.ACC.SHORT).

 Accusative and dative cases are still present in the masculine, singular forms of some other pronouns – _interrogative, indefinite, collective, relative, negative_.
-Please note that the dative forms are analytical and thus, only the accusative form is marked after the preposition ‘на’.
+Please note that the long dative forms are analytical and thus, only the accusative form is marked after the preposition ‘на’.

 ### Examples